• Skip to main content

 Top with a layer of the sliced provolone and turn off the stove.

-Set the oven for a low broil.
+Set the oven to a low broil.
 Using oven mitts, place the pan in the oven to broil and melt the cheese until bubbly.

 Carefully remove the skillet from the broiler, the pan will be very hot!
 Let the pan sit for a few minutes on the counter before serving.
 Caution - CHEESE WILL BE HOT!
 Dig in with a big spoon and serve.